The term rigorous honesty is used a lot in Alcoholics Anonymous, and in the 12-step recovery world generally.

 Although it has become a bit of a cliche, the phrase “know the truth and the truth will set you free” is perhaps the most important element of a person’s recovery.

 Developing a degree of self-awareness allows an individual to question themselves without judgement, allows them to question their motives and allows them to develop a real relationship with themselves, with others and with God.

-This self-awareness, which is often associated with the phrase rigorous honesty, is about feeling safe enough to begin and continue the process of self searching.
-Of understanding the nature of one’s own alcoholism, as far as possible, and of putting the nature of denial into its proper context.
+This self-awareness, which is often associated with the phrase rigorous honesty, is about feeling safe enough to begin and continue the process of self-searching.
+Of understanding the nature of one’s alcoholism, as far as possible, and of putting the nature of denial into its proper context.

-Whilst it may take a while to really develop, the willingness to really look at oneself and genuinely reflect on behaviours and motives is not something that people normally want to do.
-For alcoholics in recovery there is often a sense of urgency, as this need to self-awareness is usually a key element in staying sober.
+Whilst it may take a while to develop, the willingness to really look at oneself and genuinely reflect on behaviours and motives is not something that people normally want to do.
+For alcoholics in recovery, there is often a sense of urgency, as this need for self-awareness is usually a key element in staying sober.